ocelotko/clean-tunes/README.md

     python main.py
     ```

-The script will now go through each MP3 file in your specified folder, identify it, and update its metadata and filename.
+The script will now go through each music file in your specified folder, identify it, and update its metadata and filename.